PREMISE:

 Occasionally SS will do theme shows, w/corresponding questions, costumes, and set decorations (the pre-Super Bowl "Pigskin Special", the memorable Valentine's Day "Sweet Smarts" show [where Frank dressed as Cupid!], "The Luau Show", etc.).
 These episodes often proved so memorable that a "Theme Show Spectacular" episode, devoted to nothing but clips of theme shows from the past 4 seasons, was aired in May 2004.

-Prior to SS, host Frank Nicotero was a contestant on two game shows: "Debt" (in 1997) and "Ultimate Fan League" (in 1998), in addition to serving as line producer of the aforementioned "Faux Pause".
+Prior to SS, host Frank Nicotero was a contestant on two game shows: "Debt" (1997) and "Ultimate Fan League" (1998), in addition to serving as line producer of the aforementioned "Faux Pause" and occasionally participating on-camera in sketches.
 He also appeared as a guest comic on Comedy Central's 1997-98 revival of "Make Me Laugh" during its 2nd season.

 Originally, the show was to have 3 "field reporters" who would appear on location w/the street savants and ask the questions, w/the main host appearing only in the studio.
 However, this idea was scrapped (mainly because of the lack of talent from those who auditioned), and Nicotero, who had originally signed on as a field reporter, was promoted to host in addition to doubling as the former.

-For the first season, the contestants sat in chairs, used "Right/Wrong" paddles for the 3rd round, and wrote down their final wagers; starting w/the 2nd season, that arrangement was replaced by a long podium that the contestants stood behind, w/buttons used to lock in their choices for each round and make their final wagers, which were visible via an electronic display that also doubled as the scoreboard.
+For the first season, the contestants sat in chairs, used a trilon w/the street savants' names on it for the first two rounds and "Right/Wrong" paddles for the 3rd round, then wrote down their final wagers; starting with the 2nd season, that arrangement was replaced by a long podium that the contestants stood behind, w/buttons used to lock in their choices for each round and make their final wagers, which were visible via an electronic display that also doubled as the scoreboard.

 A special "Revenge Week" was traditionally aired each February, w/10 of the season's most memorable street savants playing as studio contestants.

-Beginning w/the 2nd season, SS began having occasional special episodes w/celebrities playing for charity; on these episodes, the winner is guaranteed at least $1,000 for his/her charity, even if s/he wins w/less, and the loser recieves $500 for his/hers.
-On the rare occasion that one of these shows ended w/a $0-$0 tie, each celeb still recieved $750 for their respective charities.
+Beginning w/the 2nd season, SS began having occasional special episodes w/celebrities playing for charity; on these episodes, the winner was guaranteed at least $1,000 for his/her charity, even if s/he won w/less, and the loser received $500 for his/hers.
+On the rare occasion that one of these shows ended w/a $0-$0 tie, each celeb still received $750 for their respective charities.

 Early in 2003, SS had a 2-episode "Game Show Showdown" w/hosts competing against one another; the first show saw Mark DeCarlo vs. Mark L. Walberg, and the second was between Todd Newton and Kennedy.

-For its 5th and final season, SS added a Tournament of Champions; each day's winner was offered a chance to risk his/her winnings for a spot in the tournament, w/the 32 top scorers returning at the end of the season to compete in a series of elimination rounds for a $100,000 grand prize.
+For its 5th and final season, SS added a Tournament of Champions; each day's winner was offered a chance to give back his/her winnings for a spot in the tournament, w/the 32 contestants who chose to do so returning at the end of the season to compete in a series of elimination rounds over six weeks; for these tournament episodes, the game was played for points instead of cash.
+When only two contestants remained, they faced off in a final game for the $100,000 grand prize, known as "The Six-Figure Showdown" (which also served as the last episode of the series).